-A Go around procedure Cessna 152 was performed after a bad landing attempt
+The Go Around procedure in the Cessna 152 was performed after an unsuccessful attempt to land the aircraft.

 Video